Click for Silver City, New Mexico Forecast

 We recommend the USDA Forest Service "Gila Wilderness" map for all of the following hikes.
 It is available at the Gila Cliff Dwellings Visitor Center or any District Ranger office on the Gila National Forest.

 To order one by phone with a credit card, call (575) 536-9344.
-To order by mail write to the SW Parks and Monuments Association., Route 11 Box 100, Silver City, NM 88061.
-The map is $5.00, plus $2.00 postage.
+To order by mail write to the SW Parks and Monuments Association, HC 68 Box 100, Silver City, NM 88061.
+The map is $9.00, plus $2.00 postage.
+They also have USGS topo maps covering the Gila Wilderness for $6 each.

 Be Careful